In this Insight, Robbie reflects on 2019 and shares some of his goals for 2020 to help run a stronger color correction buisness

 Dan shares the skills he learned in the darkroom and how he applies them to grading black and white in DaVinci Resolve

-In this installment of From The Mailbag we discuss our New Year Insights Marathon & reveal plans for the next iteration of our website!
+We discuss our Insights Marathon moving to January and what to expect.
+Plus, we reveal plans for the next iteration of our website!

 The Lumetri Color Panel is a huge technical and workflow boost in Premiere Pro CC 2015.
 Learn why, and how to use the Lumetri Color Panel.

 Pesky warning messages about inaccessible cache & still locations in Resolve can be a nusiance.
 Learn how to fix them in this Insight